pixelfac/mc_vanilla_perks/README.md

 # mc_vanilla_perks

-A mod to add vanilla perks
+A mod to add vanilla perks to Minecraft